a-newcomer/bounty-hunter/README.md

 # bounty-hunter

-A V School project using Create React App and MongoDB with Express and Mongoose.
+A React full stack project using Create React App and MongoDB with Express and Mongoose.

 The App has a form which sends items to the database.
 The items are editable and can be sorted by category.